pajtai/grunt-build-gh-pages/README.md

 * You are using version of Node (0.8.19+) and NPM (1.1.6+) that support peer dependencies.
 * This task is run after you have run the build task (or as the end part of your build task)
   * The full build must be in the distribution directory at the beginning of this task.
-* A separate branch that has just the builds exists
+* A separate `--orphan` branch that has just the builds exists
 * You want to auto push to that separate branch when you run this task!

 ## The "build_gh_pages" task